Anahita-09/DataScienceKWK/README.md

 ## Educational Value

 This project serves as a comprehensive example of the complete data science workflow, from raw data to actionable insights.
 It demonstrates Tableau & SQL mastery through advanced visualization techniques and dashboard design, while providing insights into consumer behavior analysis and research methodology.
----

-*This project demonstrates the power of combining human analytical thinking with modern data visualization tools